 - In 1941 the company opened a new production facility for chemicals in Texas City, Texas.
-In 1947 it acquired a facility in West Virginia that had been used by the government during World War II and began making styrene and butadiene.
+In 1947 it acquired a facility in West Virginia used by the government during World War II and began making styrene and butadiene.

-In addition to production of chemicals, Union Carbide expanded into mining.
-It mined uranium ore and processed the mineral, and also mined, processed and distributed asbestos.
+- Union Carbide also expanded into mining, including asbestos.
 The asbestos it mined and produced was called Calidria chrysotile asbestos.
-It came from a mine near King City, California and was processed in a mill in California before being sold to other companies.
+It came from a mine near King City, California, and was processed in California before being sold to other companies.

 How Union Carbide Used Asbestos

 Unlike many other companies found liable for asbestos illnesses, Union Carbide never actually made any products that contained asbestos.